luxe-eng/ios-coding-challenges/README.md

 #### Review

-When reviewing your submission, we'll be looking at the following:
+When reviewing your submission, we'll be looking at the following (not necessarily in this order):

 - Code Quality
   - Is the code reasonably easy to understand and well-organized (i.e. broken down into models, networking, views, controllers)?
+Could we plug our app into your code reasonably fast?
-  - Is your code reasonably robust (i.e. what happens when the server returns errors or there is no internet connection)?
+  - Is your code reasonably robust (i.e. what happens when the server returns errors or there is no internet connection and how do you display those to the user)?

 - Functionality
   - Core functionality of searching and showing results
-  - Accuracy of the returned results
+  - Accuracy of the returned results (easy to find something locally or far away)

+- Experience
+  - How does the user experience feel?